A Chord Progression is a sequence of chords that achieve a larger-scale harmonic purpose than can be achieved by a single chord alone…

 There are two broad classes of Chord Function:

-- To establish key center and tonality (major, minor, blues, etc).
+- Chords that establish the key center and tonality (major, minor, mixolydian, dorian, blues, etc).

 Here, for example, is a commonly-used chord progression in the key of C…

 - The first C chord establishes the key center C and major-ness of the piece.

 - The chords that follow create a chain of harmonic motion that leads naturally from chord to chord.